Back to work

 A virtual car that behaves like a real one.

 Designing HMI for luxury vehicles normally requires expensive physical bucks and slow iteration cycles.
-Aston Martin needed a way to validate HMI concepts and ergonomics rapidly with teams distributed across the UK and Europe.
+Aston Martin needed a way to validate digital-cockpit concepts and ergonomics for the Lagonda rapidly, with teams distributed across the UK and Europe.

 The challenge was to build a photorealistic VR prototype that allowed multiple engineers to sit in the same virtual car, interact with the dashboard, and analyze driver attention - all in real time, all synchronized.